lecyberbill/Simple_Publisher/USER_GUIDE.md

 ---

-## 💾 5.
+## 💾 6.
 Saving and Sharing

-- **Save**: Click the floppy disk icon at the top to save your work and pick it up later.
+- **Save**: Click the floppy disk icon at the top (or `Ctrl+S`).
+- **Auto-Save**: Once you've saved your file for the first time, Simple Publisher will automatically save your changes every time you stop working for 2 seconds.
+Look for the "Enregistré" indicator at the top right!
 - **Export as Image (PNG)**: To share your creation on social media or via email.
 - **Export as PDF**: Ideal for high-quality printing.